 Preparing for war

-The Waikato was the home of the Māori king.
-Pōtatau Te Wherowhero had been proclaimed the first king in 1858, and in 1860 he was succeeded by Tāwhiao.
+Waikato was the home of the Māori king.
+Pōtatau Te Wherowhero had been proclaimed the first king in 1858, and in 1860 he was succeeded by his son, later known as Tāwhiao.
 Some of the king’s followers had participated in the Taranaki war.
-The government was keen to punish them, despite the truce in Taranaki, and to satisfy European land ambitions in the Waikato region.
+Despite the truce in Taranaki, the government was keen to punish them – and to satiate European land hunger in the Waikato region.

-In 1861 Thomas Gore Browne was replaced by as governor George Grey.
-On 1 January 1862 construction of the Great South Road southward from Drury began in order to move men and military supplies into the Waikato in preparation for the intended government invasion.
-On 9 July 1863 Grey issued a proclamation directing Waikato Māori living in the government-controlled area south of Auckland to swear allegiance to the Queen or return to the Waikato.
-Two days later Grey issued a second proclamation, warning those ‘in arms’ that they had forfeited their right to lands.
+In 1861 Thomas Gore Browne was replaced as governor by George Grey.
+On 1 January 1862, construction of the Great South Road southward from Drury began.
+This road would enable men and military supplies to be moved to the Waikato River in preparation for an invasion.
+On 9 July 1863, Grey issued a proclamation directing Waikato Māori living in the government-controlled area south of Auckland to swear allegiance to the Queen or return to the Waikato.
+A second proclamation dated two days later warned those ‘in arms’ that they had forfeited their right to their lands.

 On 12 August 1863 the gunboat Avon fired on Meremere, then slipped past to conduct reconnaissance.
 The Pioneer followed, exchanging fire with concealed riflemen.
-On 31 October, 600 men from the 40th and 65th regiments were towed past the pā on barges and landed 8 kilometres upriver, beating off an attack from the pā.
-With the British now at their rear, Waikato abandoned Meremere.
+On 31 October, 600 men of the 40th and 65th regiments were towed past the pā on barges and landed 8 kilometres upriver, beating off an attack from the pā.
+With the British now in their rear, Waikato abandoned Meremere.